scikit-hep/scikit-hep.github.io/pages/developers/gha_wheels.md

 This lists all three OS's; if you do not support Windows, you can remove that here.

-After Python is prepared, cibuildwheel is installed.
-This is a normal Python package, however, do not run it locally, just in a container or on CI, since it installs the Python versions it needs to global locations.
-Python 3.6+ should be fine, but we are following the official example and using Python 3.7.
-The Python version running cibuildwheel does not affect the wheels created.

 The build step is controlled almost exclusively through environment variables, which makes it easier (usually) to setup in CI.
 The main variable needed here is `CIBW_SKIP`, which filters the build identifiers based on simple